larryhastings/correlate/README.md

 ## Sample Code And infer_mv

-If you want to get a feel for what it's like to work with **correlate**, the package ships with some sample code you can inspect.
+**correlate** ships with some sample code for you to read, to get a feel for what it's like to work with.
 Take a look at the scripts in the `tests` and `utilities` directories.

 In particular, `utilities` contains a script called `infer_mv`.
 `infer_mv` takes a source directory and a list of files and directories to rename, and produces a mapping from the former to the latter.
-In other words, when you run it, you're saying
-"here's a source directory and a list of files and directories to rename.
+In other words, when you run it, you're saying *"here's a source directory and a list of files and directories to rename.
-For each file in the list of things to rename, find the filename in the source directory that most closely resembles that file, and rename the file so it's exactly like that other filename from the source directory."
-(If you ask `infer_mv` to rename a directory, it renames all the files and directories inside that directory, recursively.)
+For each file in the list of things to rename, find the filename in the source directory that most closely resembles that file, and rename the file so it's exactly like that other filename from the source directory."*  (If you ask `infer_mv` to rename a directory, it renames all the files and directories inside that directory, recursively.)

 This is useful if, for example, you have a directory where